xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Experiments and results

 \subsection{Toy experiments}

-We designed novel toy experiments to assess and compare the characteristics of \method and the baseline methods in controlled settings.
+We designed novel toy experiments to assess and compare the characteristics of \method and the baseline methods for AttnMIL, TransMIL, and AddMIL in controlled settings.
 We focused on evaluating to what extent the explanations account for \textit{context sensitivity} and \textit{positive and negative evidence}, i.e., the first two characteristics of the evidence function according to Definition \ref{def:evidence_function}, which we consider crucial aspects for explaining real-world histopathology prediction tasks.

 Inspired by previous works \cite{ilse2018attentionmil, early2022shapmil}, we sampled bags of MNIST images \cite{deng2012mnist}, with each instance representing a number between \textbf{0} and \textbf{9}.
 We defined three MIL tasks for these bags: \begin{itemize}[leftmargin=9pt] \item \textbf{4-Bags}: The bag label is class 1 if \textbf{8} is in the bag, class 2 if \textbf{9} is in the bag, class 3 if \textbf{8} and \textbf{9} are in the bag, and class 0 otherwise.
 The dataset was proposed by Early et al.\ \cite{early2022shapmil}.
 In this setting, the model needs to learn basic instance interactions. \item \textbf{Pos-Neg}: We define \textbf{4}, \textbf{6}, \textbf{8} as positive and \textbf{5}, \textbf{7}, \textbf{9} as negative numbers.
 The bag label is class 1 if the amount of unique positive numbers is strictly greater than that of unique negative numbers, and class 0 otherwise.
 The model needs to adequately weigh positive and negative evidence to make correct predictions. \item \textbf{Adjacent Pairs}: The bag label is class 1 if it contains any pair of consecutive numbers between \textbf{0} and \textbf{4}, i.e., (\textbf{0},\textbf{1}), (\textbf{1},\textbf{2}), (\textbf{2},\textbf{3}) or (\textbf{3},\textbf{4}), and class 0 otherwise.
 In this case, the impact of an instance is contextual, as it depends on the presence or absence of adjacent numbers. \end{itemize}